- Elgar original reference

 Edited by Andrew W. Mullineux and Victor Murinde

-Sarkis Joseph Khoury and Chunsheng Zhou* 1 INTRODUCTION The meltdown in East Asia, Russia, and Latin America (partial) has compounded the concerns about systemic risk1 and country risk.
+13. Country risk: existing models and new horizons Sarkis Joseph Khoury and Chunsheng Zhou* 1 INTRODUCTION The meltdown in East Asia, Russia, and Latin America (partial) has compounded the concerns about systemic risk1 and country risk.
 The latter can exist without causing systemic failure.
 In fact, recent research by Khoury (2001) demonstrated that systemic risk is largely a myth, as the probability of systemic failure is practically zero under all conceivable and realistic circumstances.
 An extensive simulation was used to ‘prove’ the hypotheses of the model.
 This does not imply, however, that the country risk under discussion in this chapter does not produce limited systemic risk, reﬂecting itself in a burst of the asset price bubble and/or in a signiﬁcant reduction of liquidity.
 Bordo et al. (1995) referred to this as ‘pseudo systemic risk’.
 This is really what most researchers refer to as systematic risk.
 Country risk is the likelihood of a ﬁnancial loss generated by macroeconomic, political, social and/or natural disasters within a given country.
 It is produced by natural or by manufactured (mismanagement) factors.
 Country risk is focused on the value of assets (portfolio and direct investment related) held by foreign entities within the country under examination, and is broader than sovereign risk.
 The latter deals with the inability of a sovereign borrower to pay back its debts to foreigners.
-The most recent suspension of payments on Russian debt (1998) is an example of sovereign risk, as were the suspensions of payments by a large number of countries in the early 1980s.
-The repudiation...
+The most recent suspension of payments on Russian debt (1998) is an example of sovereign risk, as were the suspensions of payments by a large number...

 You are not authenticated to view the full text of this chapter or article.